-Subsequent to the SCUF Acquisition Closing Date, we recorded measurement period adjustments which reduced purchase price by \$1.5 million, inventories by \$0.5 million, and goodwill by \$1.0 million, and accordingly, the SCUF total adjusted purchase consideration was \$136.3 million.
-The SCUF purchase consideration consisted of (i) \$128.2 million cash consideration (including the payment of SCUF's transaction costs and debt on behalf of SCUF), (ii) \$8.0 million equity consideration (an issuance of 2,110,818 units of EagleTree, which following the Reorganization represents 1,055,408 shares of our common stock), (iii) \$1.6 million estimated contingent cash consideration relating to our expected utilization of the acquired SCUF tax liabilities or tax benefits relating to pre-acquisition SCUF results over the next 4 years of tax filings, (iv) additional cash earn-out based on the achievement of certain SCUF standalone EBITDA targets for 2019 and SCUF's ability to renew a licensing agreement with a certain vendor, and these contingent cash earn-outs were determined to have zero value based on the assessment of the outcome of these contingent events on the acquisition date, and (v) net of \$1.5 million contingent cash consideration paid on the SCUF Acquisition Closing Date that is expected to be returned by the Sellers to us to fund an incentive payment to certain ex-SCUF employees who joined us and are required to remain in employment through a contractual service period.
-The purchase price is subject to further adjustments of certain net working capital items within 12 months of the SCUF Acquisition Closing Date.
+The estimated purchase consideration of the SCUF Acquisition of \$137.8 million consisted of (i) \$128.2 million cash consideration, (ii) \$8.0 million equity consideration (consisted of approximately 2.1 million units of EagleTree that was issued to SCUF's seller), (iii) \$1.6 million contingent cash consideration relating to subsequent finalization of SCUF's tax liabilities or tax benefits relating to pre-acquisition SCUF's results over the next four years of tax filings, and (iv) additional cash earn-out based on the achievement of certain SCUF's standalone EBITDA target for 2019 and the ability of SCUF to renew a licensing agreement with a certain vendor, and these contingent cash earn-outs were determined to have zero value based on the assessment of the outcome of these contingent events on the SCUF Acquisition Closing Date.
+The fair value of the contingent consideration liability is required to be remeasured at each reporting date until the contingency is resolved, and the changes in fair value are recognized in earnings, which may have a material impact to our combined consolidated financial statements.